by Enoch Daniel

 Regulatory compliance guidelines vary from one region to another.
 However, most regulatory guidelines and good manufacturing practices are based on specific rules designed to improve product quality, safety, and consistency.

-What are the consequences of not adhering to key regulation?
+2. What are the consequences of not adhering to key regulations?

 Non-compliance with regulations may lead to fines, facility closures, product recalls, litigation, loss of IP rights, regulatory warnings, audits, loss of market approval, etc.